 Participation in the Consortium program is restricted to main campus degree candidates in good academic standing.
 Non-Degree students are ineligible to take courses through the Consortium program.
 For specific eligibility requirements and instructions please refer to your respective Bulletin.

-Courses excluded from Consortium registration include no courses for audit or pass/fail, physical education courses, study abroad, non-credit courses, and any individualized course such as independent study, tutorial, directed reading, private music instruction, internship, practicum and student teaching.
+Courses excluded from Consortium registration include courses for audit or pass/fail, physical education courses, study abroad, non-credit courses, and any individualized course such as independent study, tutorial, directed reading, private music instruction, internship, practicum and student teaching.

 Courses may be taken only for a grade.
 They may not be taken on an Audit or Pass/Fail basis.
 Graduating students should alert their consortium instructors that they are graduating and their grades are necessary for graduation clearance.